-2.1 Honours degree or non-UK equivalent (e.g. a GPA of 3.0 or above) in a relevant social science or humanities subject (e.g. sociology, anthropology, politics, law, history).
+2.1 Honours degree or non-UK equivalent in a relevant social science or humanities subject (e.g. sociology, anthropology, politics, law, history).
 If you are unsure whether your degree is suitable, you can email the programme convener to discuss.

 Months of entry

-- The programme draws on recognised expertise in migration studies, sociology, anthropology, history, criminology, human geography, policy and politics and ethics as well as a wide variety of country and regional expertise.
+- The programme draws on recognised expertise in migration studies, sociology, anthropology, history, criminology, human geography, policy and politics, ethics, as well as a wide variety of country and regional expertise.

 - You will get access to cutting-edge academic research on migration with an emphasis on social justice and learning from non-academic work in this area.